GOVINDDIXIT/Notes/README.md

 # Notes
-A Command line notes app created using javascript
+A basic Command line notes app created using Javascript.

 ### To add a note
 `